 By Dr. Debby Hamilton, MD, MPH

 Mast cells are myeloid immune cells that are present throughout the body.
-They exist in areas that connect the external environment to the body, such as mucosal and epithelial surfaces, providing first-line defense.
+They exist in areas that connect the external environment to the body, such as mucosal and epithelial surfaces.
 Connective tissue contains high amounts of mast cells.
 Inside mast cells are granules containing histamine, heparin, cytokines, chemokines, proteases, leukotrienes, and growth factors.1 Their primary mechanism of action is IgE-mediated allergic reactions through the FceRI receptor.
 When an antigen connects with a mast cell, it crosslinks two or more FceRI molecules, which activates the release of granules from the mast cell.2 Non-IgE mediated triggering of mast cells also results in the degranulation of mediators.

 Mast cells are an integral part of both the innate and the adaptive immune system, regulating other immune cells such as T cells, B cells, dendritic cells, macrophages, eosinophils, endothelial cells, and epithelial cells.1 Since they contain multiple different granules, they have many other physiological functions.
 Through the release of pro-angiogenic granules such as VEGF, mast cells are involved in increasing angiogenesis.3 Mast cells play a role in vasodilation, which is seen in different allergic reactions.
 They also play a role in vascular and bronchial homeostasis.